AcePine/AcePine/README.md

 [![Gmail Badge](https://img.shields.io/badge/-mmargida@gmail.com-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:mmargida@gmail.com)](mailto:mmargida@gmail.com)
 [![Github Badge](https://img.shields.io/badge/-AcePine-grey?style=flat&logo=github&logoColor=white&link=https://github.com/AcePine/)](https://www.github.com/AcePine/) [![Portfolio Badge](https://img.shields.io/badge/portfolio-web-blue?style=flat&link=https://github.com/AcePine/)](https://github.com/AcePine/) <p align='left'> I help companies use data to answer critical questions and better serve their customers!

-As a dedicated relationship builder with a strong foundation in quantitative analysis and project management, I am driven by the art of cultivating meaningful connections and leveraging data-driven insights to empower informed decisions.
+As a dedicated relationship builder with a strong foundation in quantitative analysis and project management, I am driven by the art of turning data into predictions and leveraging data-driven insights to empower informed decisions.
+I recently completed a 7-month data analytics boot camp at TripleTen and I am very excited to embark on this new career path.
+My skills include data analytics, data visualization, Python, SQL, Tableau and various types of ML(supervised & unsupervised).

-🚀 Professional Journey:
 In my current role as a Senior Customer Experience Manager at 1st Day School Supplies, I've had the privilege of nurturing over 800 personal accounts, growing our book of business to a remarkable $3M+.
 Through creative digital advertising campaigns and excellent customer care, I've contributed to a 500% increase in sales.
 Salesforce has been my trusted ally in crafting custom reports and employing advanced prospecting techniques, even in the most competitive landscapes.

 Prior to this, as a Customer Success Manager at TradeOff Technologies, I shaped a customer journey that delivered advanced financial literacy to over 100,000 professional traders and investors.
 My role expanded to Affiliate Manager, overseeing marketing partners, influencers, and more.
 My knack for project management led global teams across four continents to deliver exceptional results and meet deadlines with precision.